mghpcc-projects/ulsr_proxies/persistent_state_proxies/aws-dynamodb-client-and-server/client-use/README.md

 Once server is installed the client can be accessed through HTTPS ``GET`` and ``POST`` requests.
 Each instance of the server will have a different URL.
-The URL provides three functions, each with a different URL
+The URL provides three endpoints, each with a different URL

    1. ``hello-world`` e.g. https://0e5f0zcx22.execute-api.us-east-2.amazonaws.com/e1TimTesting20180304/hello-world